Interleaved Latent Visual Reasoning with Selective Perceptual Modeling: Related Work

 \subsection{Latent Reasoning}

-Inspired by the representational richness of continuous hidden states, a line of work in natural language processing~\citep{Shen2025CODICC,Hao2024TrainingLL,Cheng2024CompressedCO} has explored reasoning directly in the latent space, moving beyond the constraints of discrete token generation.
-This concept has been extended to multimodal reasoning~\citep{Yang2025MachineMI,Li2025LatentVR}, where images are condensed into latent representations to guide text generation.
-For instance, Mirage~\cite{Yang2025MachineMI} learns to precede its textual reasoning with a self-generated latent representation.
-This latent is formed by encoding a problem-specific \textit{helper image} and then aggressively pooling its patch embeddings into highly compressed vectors.
-While this provides a guiding signal, the heavy compression sacrifices crucial details, limiting the model's capacity for fine-grained perception.
-LVR~\cite{Li2025LatentVR} adopts a similar strategy but isolates key visual cues within a bounding box, generating latent representations of only that targeted region.
-Despite these variations, a more fundamental limitation plagues both approaches.
-In their paradigm, a model generates latent representations of a \textit{helper images} once, and all subsequent steps are confined to pure textual reasoning.
+To bypass discrete token constraints, latent reasoning performs multi-step inference in continuous hidden space~\citep{Shen2025CODICC,Hao2024TrainingLL,Cheng2024CompressedCO}.
+In the multimodal domain, Mirage~\citep{Yang2025MachineMI} precedes textual reasoning with a latent representation formed by encoding a problem-specific helper image and aggressively pooling its patch embeddings into highly compressed vectors.
+LVR~\citep{Li2025LatentVR} adopts a similar strategy but isolates key visual cues within a bounding box, generating latent representations of only that targeted region.
+Contemporaneous with our work, Sketchpad~\citep{Zhang2025LatentSS} also explores generating visual latents to elicit reasoning.
+However, a fundamental limitation plagues these approaches.
+In their paradigm, a model generates latent representations of a helper image once, and all subsequent steps are confined to pure textual reasoning.
 This non-interleaved structure inherently renders the visual information static and detached from the evolving reasoning trajectory.